ucg8j/blog/posts/grokking-algorithms.md

 ## Implementing the algorithm
 1. Keep a queue of items
 2. Dequeue an item
-3. Check if item meets the condition
+3. Check if the item meets the condition
 4. Does it meet the connection?
-    - a. meets condition END
+    a. meets condition `END`
-    - b.
+    b.
 Add all connected nodes to the condition
 5. Loop
-6. If the queue is empty then end.
+6. If the queue is empty then `END`.

 ```py
 from collections import deque